- Turn off computer and phone notifications during work hours.

 - Schedule online study groups to complement your independent work.

-- Head over to the ARC Workshops page to sign up to participate in ARC Accountability Groups or Power Hours.
+- Head over to the ARC Workshops page to sign up to participate in ARC Accountability Hours for College Students or Accountability Groups for Graduate Students.
 Set goals with your peers and do focused work at the same time!

 - Schedule chat times with friends as rewards for work completed or intentional breaks in the day.